Aathish04/graphyti/README.md

-# Graphytti
+# graphyti

-Graphytti is a proof-of-concept tool demonstrating the bypass of the Graphy E-Learning Platform's Digital Rights Management (DRM) system, enabling unauthorised download of course material.
+graphyti is a proof-of-concept tool demonstrating the bypass of the Graphy E-Learning Platform's Digital Rights Management (DRM) system, enabling unauthorised download of course material.

 ### Dependencies
 - Python3.x